 Despite his fame, George's artistic career took a backseat to the challenges of daily life as a young, afro-Caribbean adult raising a family on the Upper West Side in the 90s.

-Still highly respected for his masterful, public artwork, SEN-1 continued to work on private art commissions.
+SEN-1 continued to work on private art commissions.
 In 2009, his work attracted the attention of fashion designer Rachel Roy.
 SEN-1 provided patterns for four of Rachel’s collections, and in 2009 his artwork was commissioned for 7 of MACY’S main avenue windows in New York City.

 SEN-1’s has received commissions from Time Out New York, and from such notable figures as former First Lady Michelle Obama, and musicians Fabolous and Rita Ora.